zoxpx/pxdocs/content/reference/release-notes/portworx.md

 _Customer Impact_: In this case, if the customer was using the raw LVM volume for another application, that volume will be deactivated.

-_Recommendations_: Portworx recommends inspecting the system beforehand and to use volume names for LVM volumes that do not overlap with the existing volumes.
+_Recommendations_: {{<companyName>}} recommends inspecting the system beforehand and to use volume names for LVM volumes that do not overlap with the existing volumes.
 To completely avoid the issue, Portworx recommends upgrading to 2.0.3.7.

 **Issue: PWX-8717** - Adding a journal device to a storage-less node right after a storage device was added results in Portworx crashing and restarting.